 - Proactive and progressive approach to problem solving

 - Minimized risk for innovative technologies (e.g., through research and piloting) for faster adoption and cost savings

 Research Project Highlight

-This guidance document, jointly created by LIFT and WEF, includes information on best practices, information on general characteristics of successful partnerships, dealing with distance, risk management and more.
+This guidance document, jointly created by WRF and WEF, includes information on best practices, information on general characteristics of successful partnerships, dealing with distance, risk management and more.
 You can find a direct download for the guidance document from the Water Environment Federation's website.